Millions in need of help as a food crisis spans across the globeLast Update：2023/03/23

 - Protect children and women and provide psychosocial support

-* World Vision partners with World Food Programme to distribute food aid in Afghanistan, DRC, South Sudan and Somalia.
+* World Vision partners with WFP to distribute food aid and cash assistance in DRC, South Sudan and Somalia.

 In some hard-to-reach communities, World Vision conducts air drops to deliver food to those in need.